plone/training/mastering_plone/dexterity.rst

 There are two content frameworks in Plone

-* Dexterity: new and the coming default
+* Dexterity: new and the coming default.
-* Archetypes: old, tried and tested
-* Archetypes: widespread, used in many add-ons
+* Archetypes: old, tried and tested.
+Widespread, used in many add-ons.
-* Plone 4.x: Archetypes is the default, with Dexterity available
+* Plone 4.x: Archetypes is the default, with Dexterity available.
-* Plone 5.x: Dexterity is the default, with Archetypes available
+* Plone 5.x: Dexterity is the default, with Archetypes available.
-* For both, add and edit forms are created automatically from a schema
+* For both, add and edit forms are created automatically from a schema.

 What are the differences?

-* Dexterity: New, faster, modular, no dark magic for getters and setters
+* Dexterity: New, faster, modular, no dark magic for getters and setters.
-* Archetype had magic setter/getter - use :py:meth:`talk.getAudience()` for the field :py:attr:`audience`
+* Archetype had magic setter/getter - use :py:meth:`talk.getAudience()` for the field :py:attr:`audience`.
-* Dexterity: fields are attributes: :py:attr:`talk.audience` instead of :py:meth:`talk.getAudience()`
+* Dexterity: fields are attributes: :py:attr:`talk.audience` instead of :py:meth:`talk.getAudience()`.

 "Through The Web" or TTW, i.e. in the browser, without programming: